alexagv/alexagv.github.io/_posts/2020-5-2-Turn-any-camera-into-a-cross-platform-webcam.md

 layout: post
 title: Turn any camera into a cross platform webcam
 ---
 How to get access most cameras "live view" and turn it into a webcam by utilizing gPhoto2 and Gstreamer.

+## Prerequisites
-How you install gPhoto2 and Gstreamer depends on your OS, so follow the download link and instructions here: https://gstreamer.freedesktop.org/download/ and here http://www.gphoto.org/
+Install gPhoto2 and Gstreamer follow the download links and instructions here: https://gstreamer.freedesktop.org/download/ and here http://www.gphoto.org/

 ## Universal method (via OBS Studio)
 In our universal implementation we are going to use OBS and it`s virtual webcam function, if you are a MacOS user you have to download this fork of OBS Studio: https://github.com/johnboiles/obs-mac-virtualcam